All The Overhauls Modpack | SE + K2 + 248k + BZ + 5Dim + More

 So isn't the real problem that all other resources get improvements from the ore processing research so less is used but limestone doesn't have that?

 Nope.
 The problem is that using enriched resources to ingots doesn't require limestone in the form of quicklime, but unlocks the ability to balance your shortfall.
 The next tier, pure, slots in behind that in the chain and doesn't require any special resources either.
+Moving to pellets then gives your base a permanent limestone shortfall which never goes away unless there is some endgame tech I haven't considered.

 Limestone is not produced in sufficient quantity from core mining to refine the other resources from core mining.
 Even if you say that core mining shouldn't be able to supply your base singularly (I don't think I agree with that in principle, but it's your mod so my opinion here isn't so important), it's still a problem.
 If your iron mine runs dry you run out of iron.
 If your limestone mine runs dry you deadlock on everything.
 When you run out of limestone you'd better have won the game because otherwise you are rebuilding your base to downgrade everything.
 And too bad if the only other patch is on the other side of the world under some behemoth worms.
+If you removed core mining as a mechanic, you'd deplete the limestone on your world first of any resource, and by a considerable margin.

 I don't think it's even the same situation as pyroflux, which you are negative on as well.
 As this can be imported (as precursors) in enormous quantities for near enough no cost.
 If there was a guaranteed spawn of a limestone core world with low threat, I'd call it a logistics problem.
 But as it stands, I call it a balance problem.